Without fragrance, a garden just isn’t a garden.

 Most varieties are reliably hardy in Zones 3-9.

 Dianthus (Dianthus), or pinks, are charming and reliable growers that may be classified as a hardy annual, biennial, or perennial.

-With a delicate, spicy fragrance of cinnamon and cloves, there are several varieties to choose from, including carnations and sweet Williams.
+With a delicate, spicy fragrance of cinnamon and cloves, there are several varieties to choose from, including carnations, garden pinks, and sweet Williams.

 Blooms come in shades of white, pink, mauve, yellow, and red with single or double flowers.
 And long-stemmed varieties also make good cut flowers.

 Dianthus thrive in fertile, well-drained soil and will do best with six hours of sunlight each day.